trpa-agency/ParcelUpdate/README.md

 * Updated the scripts metadata and structure

 ## Future Enhancements
-* improve script metadata, error handling, and logging
+* Improve script metadata, error handling, and logging
 * Create an automated way via email to notify staff of new and obsolete parcels
 * Add QA/QC script
 * Update Address table for BMP load